Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Let's unpack some of the details of this code.

 First, we've given a special name to the tip rack, ``column_rack``.
-You can name your tip racks whatever you like, but if you're performing full pickup and partial pickup in the same protocol, you'll need to keep them separate.
+You can name your tip racks whatever you like, but if you're using a 96-channel pipette for full pickup and partial pickup in the same protocol, you'll need to keep them separate.
 See :ref:`partial-tip-rack-adapters` below.

 Next, we load the 96-channel pipette.
 Note that :py:meth:`.load_instrument` only has a single argument.
 The 96-channel pipette occupies both mounts, so ``mount`` is omissible.
 The ``tip_racks`` argument is always optional.
 But it would have no effect to declare it here, because every call to ``configure_nozzle_layout()`` resets the pipette's :py:obj:`.InstrumentContext.tip_racks` property.